gritzko/stream-url/README.md

 stream-url is a syntactic sugar, in a sense, or maybe even syntactic cocaine, but it definitely helps to clear a subsystem's code out of technical details and make it easily pluggable.
+Just replace `loopback://random_key` for `ws://myserver.com` or
+`tcp://10.10.10.10:1234` and the component/micro-service now works in a different setting.

 ## API